-The following instructions are for whole ducks, but the curing and seasoning mixture may be used on wild or domesticated duck breasts as well.
+The following instructions are for whole ducks, but it’s possible to use the curing and seasoning mixture on wild or domesticated duck breasts as well.
 Simply weigh all of the breasts at one time, and apply the appropriate amount of cure to the meat.

-NOTE: If a domesticated duck is purchased at a grocery store, be sure to buy a duck that has not been pumped with brine.
-If a pumped duck is used, the smoked duck will be much too salty.
+NOTE: If buying a domesticated duck at a grocery store, be sure to buy one that has not been pumped with brine.
+If you use a pumped duck, the smoked duck will be much too salty.

 The Cure and Seasoning for 5 LBS.
 (2.25 KG) of Duck